Edictum

 OK: contents of readme.txt

 The .env file was never read.
-The contract was evaluated in JavaScript, outside the LLM.
+The ruleset was evaluated in JavaScript, outside the LLM.
 The agent cannot talk its way past this check.

 Packages